 “Quite often you are talking while being handed a note, being spoken to by the director, and listening to race radio at the same time as well,” says Kirby.

 It doesn’t take much accomplishment to understand what Kirby is referring to.
-There are several fan forums who constantly try to have him removed from Eurosport and even petition their demands on the grounds of ‘inane chatter’, ‘terrible jokes’, and ‘unnecessary screaming.’
+There are several fan forums that constantly try to have him removed from Eurosport and even made a Carlton Kirby petition their demands on the grounds of ‘inane chatter’, ‘terrible jokes’, and ‘unnecessary screaming.’
+In their eyes, he is one of the worst cycling commentators.

 But it is also true that there isn’t a dearth of genuine fans of Kirby who really appreciate his vast knowledge on the field.
 Kirby is not uncomfortable with the spurt of social media and the exponential increase of criticism that has gone alongside with it.